Hello my friends. Hope you’re having a great Thursday. So far so good here!

 Anyway, as I trundled along on my own, I regretted letting Nick get away, because I would have gladly offloaded a couple of the huge red peppers I was carrying!
 We usually follow roughly the same route every time we go, so I could actually see him wayyy ahead of me all the way home, but there was no way I could catch up.

 Back to the outfit, this is what has been my typical ‘about town during the day’ type of outfit this summer.
 I tend to cover up quite a bit because my skin is very sun sensitive, so instead of wearing more sunscreen than I have to, I just opt for covering up!
-The skirt has a shirred elastic waste (it was actually a baby-doll strapless sundress that I altered because it was way to short for me in its original state.)
+The skirt has a shirred elastic waste (it was actually a baby-doll strapless sundress that I altered because it was way too short for me in its original state.)
 Underneath it I am wearing light weight lingerie bicycle shorts (love those!).
 The tee is one of the dozen or so black tees that I have in all kinds of shapes and lengths.
-Black tee-shirts are considered a staple in my wardrobe, for sure.
+Black tee-shirts are a staple in my wardrobe, for sure.

 And the shoes?
 Not very glam, but comfortable and necessary for such a walk.
 As I type that, I am reminded of Taza of Rockstar Diaries recently saying that no matter how much walking she will do around her new home in New York City, she “will not do tennis shoes”!
 Lol, I agree with her, but man it is tough to find comfortable and durable walking shoes that look good with skirts and dresses.